jcpeterson/omi/README.md

 ## Repository Contents

+### Main Data

-Mean judgements on each of the 34 attributes for each of the 1,004 face stimuli can be found in `attribute_ratings.csv`.
+Mean judgements on each of the 34 attributes for each of the 1,004 face stimuli can be found in `attribute_means.csv`.
 The corresponding synthetic face stimuli are located in the `images` folder.
+The original, raw approximately 1.3 million individual judgments can be found in `attribute_ratings.csv` in the `attribute_ratings.zip` archive.

-## Validation Data
+### Validation Data

 We also include data from the additional validation experiments reported in Peterson et al. (2022).
 The aggregated data is provided in `processed_validation_data.csv`, and the more fine-grained trial-level data is provided in `raw_validation_data.csv`, the legend for which is below: